Chris Wickliffe, DVM

 Annelis joined Cascadia Equine in the spring of 2020 with aspirations of starting vet school in the fall of 2021.
 She graduated from Oregon State University with a bachelor's of science in animal sciences in June 2021 and started vet school at the Carlson College of Veterinary Medicine at OSU in September of 2021 to pursue her own DVM.
 Outside of OSU and Cascadia Equine, Annelis loves to ride in the sport of three day eventing and trail ride with her retired eventer, Bella.

 Haley Pacheco, Veterinary Assistant

-Haley joined the Cascadia Equine team in July.
-She is currently a junior at Oregon State University with a major in Biology and minors in Chemistry and Animal Sciences.
-Haley grew up around horses and enjoys eventing and trail riding on her mare, Flo.
-She also has a dog, Tippee, who she takes everywhere.
+Haley joined the Cascadia Equine team in 2020.
+She graduated from Oregon State University in 2022 with her undergraduate degree in Biology and minors in Chemistry and Animal Sciences.
+Haley grew up around all sorts of animals, but particularly loved horses the most.
+She enjoys trail riding and dressage with her mare, Flo.
+And not to forget her tag along bff, Tippee, the dog.